Justice-Through-Code/challenge-3/README.md

 It is best practice to have your tests separated from your other code in their own folder, as seen here.
 This is how the repos will be set up from now on.

+And DON'T FORGET: Comment out or delete the calls to your functions-- the tests can't run with them!
 ---

 ## Summary